subhasree2/Penman/README.md

       git clone https://github.com/subhasree2/Penman.git
 - Open two terminals each for client and the server in your code editor (Example : VS Code)
-- Set up Nodejs , Expressjs and openai
+- Set up Nodejs , Expressjs and mysql in server

         npm install
         npm install express